Rob--/memoryjs/README.md

 - Write buffer to memory
 - Change memory protection
 - Reserve/allocate, commit or change regions of memory
+- Fetch a list of memory regions within a process
 - Pattern scanning
 - Execute a function within a process
 - Hardware breakpoints (find out what accesses/writes to this address etc)